Mike Weber

 Michael Weber (born December 16, 1987) is an American former professional ice hockey defenseman.
 He previously played with the Buffalo Sabres and Washington Capitals of the National Hockey League (NHL) and Frölunda HC of the Swedish Hockey League (SHL).
-He is currently an assistant coach for the Rochester Americans in the American Hockey League (AHL).
+He is currently an assistant coach for the St. Louis Blues in the National Hockey League (NHL).

 Playing career

 Early

 Weber played hockey for the Pittsburgh Junior B Penguins as a youth.
 He began his major junior career with the Windsor Spitfires of the Ontario Hockey League during the 2003-04 season.
 Following his third season with the club, Weber was drafted in the second round, 57th overall, by the Buffalo Sabres during the 2006 NHL Entry Draft.
 In his final major junior season, Weber was traded to the Barrie Colts.

 Professional

 Buffalo Sabres

 Weber joined the Sabres' American Hockey League affiliate, the Rochester Americans, for the 2007–08 AHL season.
 He was called up by the Sabres on two occasions early in the same season.
 He was recalled for a third time in March 2008 and scored his first NHL point on March 12 with an assist in his hometown against the Pittsburgh Penguins.
-His first NHL goal was scored on December 28, 2010 against Nikolai Khabibulin of the Edmonton Oilers.
+His first NHL goal was scored on December 28, 2010, against Nikolai Khabibulin of the Edmonton Oilers.

 On July 4, 2011, the Sabres signed Weber to a two-year, $1.9 million contract extension.
 Weber struggled during the 2011–12 season as he finished it with a minus-19 with the Sabres failing to make the playoffs.
 His play improved a lot for the shortened 2012–13 season after the acquisition of his longtime best friend Steve Ott.
 Weber established himself as a leader to the Sabres young defensive core.
 However, the Sabres once again failed to make the playoffs for the second season in a row.
 Due to his improvement the Sabres re-signed Weber to a 3-year, $5 million contract extension.

 On February 20, 2015, after being on the receiving end of a borderline hit by Tanner Glass of the New York Rangers, Weber lifted Glass by the scruff of the neck and over the ice to be delivered to the game's linesmen to serve his penalty.
 Weber left the game early, provoking a fight between Glass and Weber's teammate Tyson Strachan.